-We will run a test script that mimics automation of drawing the line by constantly setting the button input signal to high and low.
-We will run this script on loop until the battery dies and see how long it takes for the battery.
+We originally were planning on running a test script that mimics automation of drawing the line by constantly setting the button input signal to high and low.
+We planned on running this script on loop until the battery dies and see how long it takes for the battery.
+However, due to reasons discussed in 2.3, this is no longer a considered metric.